-- Modelled on a Banker with Customers - The banker has a limited amount of money to loan customers - Limited number of resources - Each customer can borrow money up to the customer's credit limit - Maximum number of resources required - Basic Idea - Keep the bank in a safe state - So all customers are happy even if they all request to borrow up to their credit limit at the same time. - A state is safe if we can satisfy some customer. - Customers wishing to borrow such that the bank would enter an unsafe state must wait until somebody else repays their loan such that the transaction becomes safe.
+- Modelled on a Banker with Customers

+- The banker has a limited amount of money to loan customers

+- Limited number of resources

+- Each customer can borrow money up to the customer's credit limit

+- Maximum number of resources required

+- Basic Idea

+- Keep the bank in a safe state

+- So all customers are happy even if they all request to borrow up to their credit limit at the same time.

+- Customers wishing to borrow such that the bank would enter an unsafe state must wait until somebody else repays their loan such that the transaction becomes safe.